 Cookie technology works for many things, like when your computer “remembers” your password and user ID when you log onto one of your online accounts.

 And have you ever searched for a certain pair of shoes or a new smartphone, and it feels like that product is following you around the internet because you see advertisement banners everywhere on unrelated websites?
 Those ads appear because a cookie has been placed on your computer.

 That type of cookie is different to an affiliate ID cookie though.
 Affiliate marketers rely on ‘first-party’ cookies, which remember (store or record might be better words) the link or ad the visitor to a website clicks on, as well as the date and time of the click.

 One drawback with cookies is, if a prospective customer goes to another computer to search again to buy the product, your affiliate ID will not be stored on that machine.
 It’s not a big problem though, and is certainly not a show-stopper.

-For Part 2 of Why Affiliate Marketing Is More Important Than A Pay Rise – to delve into affiliate marketing lingo and the steps you need to take to succeed as a winning affiliate marketer – CLICK HERE
+For Part 2 of Alert: Embrace Affiliate Marketing For A Life That Matters – to delve into affiliate marketing lingo and the steps you need to take to succeed as a winning affiliate marketer – CLICK HERE

 Chat To Us: Find A Time When You're Free

 If you like this post, SHARE IT using the buttons below.